cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/generic-call/generic-call-dynamicgo.md

 date: 2023-12-17
 weight: 2
 keywords: ["generic-call", "dynamicgo"]
-description: "User guide to generic call with dynamicgo"
+description: "User guide to generic call with dynamicgo; high-performance generic-call"
 ---

 ## Background

 Dynamicgo provides fast json⇆thrift conversion.
 Kitex has achieved higher performance generic calls by integrating dynamicgo.

-Generic calls using dynamicgo are **supported only for json generic calls and http generic calls (data format: json)**.
+Generic calls using dynamicgo are **supported only for json generic calls and http generic calls (data format: json**).

 ## Usage differences between old and new way

-The usage is basically the same as the original kitex generic call, with the following differences.
+The usage is basically the same as the original Kitex generic call, with the following differences.

 ### Descriptor provider

 - Thrift idl provider
-  In the kitex original way, we have some functions (ex. `NewThriftFileProvider`) to parse idl and return `DescriptorProvider`, which includes a channel of `ServiceDescriptor`.
+  In the Kitex original way, we have some functions (ex. `NewThriftFileProvider`) to parse idl and return `DescriptorProvider`, which includes a channel of `ServiceDescriptor`.
   In the new way, we provide 3 functions to parse idl and return `DescriptorProvider` including dynamicgo's `ServiceDescriptor`.
   - `NewThriftFileProviderWithDynamicGo(path string, includeDirs ...string)`: create thriftFileProvider which implements DescriptorProvider with dynamicgo from given path and include dirs
   - `NewThriftContentProviderWithDynamicGo(main string, includes map[string]string)`: create ThriftContentProvider which implements DescriptorProvider with dynamicgo from content